Rklangrin/LiveToLearn/java/classes.md

         return a + b;
       }

-      //Since this method is not created as a static method, you must have an instance of the class created and then you can call the method chained to that instance
+      // Since this method is not created as a static method, you must have an
-  }
+      // instance of the class created and then you can call the method chained to that instance }
   ```